dev-plusplus/coding-docs/javascript-typescript-source-code/folder-structure.md

 The most non-deterministic task in this structure is to decide which ones are the "modules" of your Application.
 There is no rule of thumb for this, but I will give you the closest thing that I've used for this in frontend and backend applications:

 **Frontend:** Use as modules the highest elements of the Navigation of the UI.
-For Example: Users, Administration, Inbox, Notifications, My Profile, Invoices, Tickets, etc
+For Example: Users, Administration, Inbox, Notifications, My Profile, Invoices, Tickets, etc. And branch sub modules from it if necessary.

 **Backend** Use as modules the strong entities of the Business Object Domain.
 For Example: Users, Invoices, Tickets, etc

-**EXTRA**: You can add any additional modules that you consider is Application Specific and that can be benefitial to isolate in its own folder.
+**EXTRA**: You can add any additional modules that you consider is Application Specific and that can be beneficial to isolate in its own folder.

 ### `shared` folder
 App Specific folder to hold any asset that is not an image and that it should be shared across modules.